 However cruel this may sound, it is necessary and will make them feel better.
 Movement and exercise are extremely beneficial for a senior with back problems.
-Our seniors may simply dislike the idea of moving their bodies when they are experiencing pain.
+Our seniors may dislike the idea of moving their bodies when they are experiencing pain.
 But, as a responsible caregiver, you need to motivate them and help them perform some simple exercises every day.
 Movement keeps the blood flowing to the muscles, which helps in easing out the pain.
 And therefore, it becomes essential that you encourage your loved ones to move every day.
-You need to be careful, and let your seniors relax and take a rest when they are in extreme pain.
+You need to be careful and let your seniors relax and rest when they are in extreme pain.

-While drugs may seem to relieve pain and provide relief.
-The long-term use of drugs is certainly not advisable.
+While drugs may seem to relieve pain and provide relief, the long-term use of drugs is certainly not advisable.
 Therefore, you can take your seniors to a chiropractor.
 They can use natural therapies and methods to treat the problem.

 Other pain-relieving methods

 You can even consider applying ice packs or heat pads where they are experiencing pain.

 A physical therapist or other healthcare providers can attempt to make physical adjustments to the spine to improve mobility and reduce stiffness, discomfort, or pain.

 A gentle massage to the low back can relieve the muscle ache that commonly leads to low back pain.
 Massage also increases blood flow to the low back, which speeds up healing by bringing nutrients and oxygen to damaged muscles.

 Your loved one can find massive relief with a back brace.
 It can be used to provide comfort and reduce pain.